Simple2Sample/Simple-Samples-Derpibooru-Tag-Alert/Readme.md

 Made by Simple Sample

 # WARNING
 As of 4th of March 2022, Google will remove "Less Secure App Access" which the script relies on.
-To make it work again after 30th of May, use "App Password" as shown here https://support.google.com/accounts/answer/185833?
+To make it work again after 30th of May, use "App Password" as shown here https://support.google.com/accounts/answer/185833 and simply replace the password with the app password.

 ## What does this script do?
 This script lets the user be notified whenever a new image on Derpibooru has been posted.
 When it detects a change, it will send an email to the user with a link to the new images found!